+Ivan Wong Non-Executive Director appointed 1 July 2016

+B.Sc.
+Hons

-Non-Executive Director (appointed 1 July 2016) Ivan Wong (age 60) Qualifications B.Sc.
-Hons Mr Wong has strong IT background and over 29 years' experience Experience in running various businesses in Australia.
+Mr Wong has strong IT background and over 29 years' experience in running various businesses in Australia.
 Mr. Wong is currently an Executive Director of Great Pacific Financial Group which was established in 1992.
-Via its subsidiary / related companies it has involvement in many business operations/ventures establishment.
+Via its subsidiary / related companies it has involvement in many business operations/ventures since establishment.
 Currently its core business is in mortgage finance, loan management and property management.
 Previously it had businesses in financial services, IT services, property information, property development and hotel investment and management services.

-Interest in Shares and Options 17,614,302 shares and 375,000 unlisted options held (as of the date of this report).
+Interest in Shares and Options date

+17,614,302 shares and 375,000 unlisted options held (as of the of this report).
 Of the 17,614,302 shares, 16,000,000 are held by SLW Minerals Corporation Pty Ltd, 1,267,241 by Great Pacific Investment 347,061 by Teresa Yi Yin Wong.

+None

-Directorships held in other listed entities in the last 3 years None Andrew Greville (age 60) Non-Executive Director (appointed 15 May 2020) (resigned 12 April 2023) Qualifications B.Eng (Mining), University of Queensland MAICD Experience Mr Greville is a senior international mining executive with over 38 years' experience and a track record of success.
+Andrew Greville Non-Executive Director appointed 15 May 2020 resigned 12 April 2023

+B.Eng (Mining), University of Queensland MAICD

+Mr Greville is a senior international mining executive with over 38 years' experience and a track record of success.
 His expertise is particularly strong in the fields of business development, mergers and acquisitions, product marketing and strategy.

-Interest in Shares and Options 3,267,241 shares held and 250,000 unlisted options, all by Alg Family A/C (as of the date of resignation).
+Interest in Shares and Options

+3,267,241 shares held and 250,000 unlisted options, all by Alg Family A/C

+(as of the date of resignation).
 2,250,000 of these shares are funded by a limited recourse loan and considered to be options.

+Rimfire Pacific Mining Ltd, Tulla Resources Plc and Nova Royalty Corporation

+Information on Directors and Company Secretary at the year end (continued)

-Directorships held in other listed Rimfire Pacific Mining Ltd, Tulla Resources Plc and Nova Royalty entities in the last 3 years Corporation Lucy Rowe (age 47) Company Secretary (appointed 26 August 2023) Qualifications Bachelor of Arts (University of Sydney) Graduate Diploma of Legal Studies (University of NSW) Experience Ms Rowe is an experienced compliance and governance professional, with over 20 years' experience.
+Lucy Rowe Company Secretary appointed 26 August 2022

+Qualifications Bachelor of Arts (University of Sydney) Graduate Diploma of Legal Studies (University of NSW) Experience Ms Rowe is an experienced compliance and governance professional, with over 20 years' experience.
 Lucy has held the position of Company Secretary of a number of listed and unlisted public companies over the last 13 years.
 Interest in Shares and Options No shares are held by Lucy Rowe.
 Directorships held in other listed entities in the last 3 years None